-Units that are not weak exert a zone of control (ZOC) into neighboring hexes not held by the enemy.
+Units that are not weak exert a zone of control (ZOC) into neighboring hexes owned by that unit's own side.
 Hexes within the move outline that are within an enemy ZOC appear with a dot.

 Entering a ZOC uses all remaining MPs but the unit must have at least the number of MPs required to enter the hex if there were no ZOC.
 A unit's AP also becomes locked upon entering a ZOC.
 ZOCs cannot be entered using extended movement.